SeaOptative/IMDB_database/first_set_of_queries/4_questions.md

 Here we go!
 Now we see the movies with the highest rank.

--Now let's try to add the genre.
+- Now let's try to add the genre.
 Let's see what genre these movies belong to.
 ```
 SELECT DISTINCT
 	name AS "Movie Title",